 - glass container with lid for storing

-- Over medium heat cook the mixture until it thickens.
+- Pour the strained liquid into a large deep pan and over medium heat cook the mixture until it thickens.
 This will take about 10 minutes.
-It’s very important that you keep stirring the whole time to prevent it burning or bubbling over.
-As it cooks you’ll notice that little by little the cream begins to form as the mixture thickens.
-You’ll know that the crema is ready when it has a thick creamy consistency.
+It's very important that you keep stirring the whole time to prevent it burning or bubbling over.
+As it cooks you'll notice that little by little the cream begins to form as the mixture thickens.
+You'll know that the crema is ready when it has a thick creamy consistency.
 When ready, remove from heat and allow to cool for a few minutes while you keep stirring it.

-- Pour into a container and if serving it right away allow to cool a bit more, otherwise store in the fridge covered for up to 4 days.
-Enjoy it over all of your favourite Mexican dishes, or as desired.
+- Pour into a container and if serving it right away allow to cool a bit more, otherwise store in the fridge covered for up to 7 days.
+Enjoy it over all of your favorite Mexican dishes, or as desired.

 What Does Vegan Crema Taste Like

 The result is a creamy, thick texture that spreads on smoothly.

 The taste, well it’s insane how much like regular dairy this crema tastes.
 It doesn’t have a strong almond or almond milk taste.

 This crema makes the best non-dairy sour cream substitute I have tasted thus far!

 Thank you amigos for stopping by, I really hope you give this crema a try sometime.
 Have a beautiful day!!